-V. Special Teachers' Course for Sloyd Normals.
+V. Special course for students in Normal Department.
 An abbreviated course adapted to the requirements of public school work, introducing latest method of teaching children to handle brush prior to pencil.

-Model drawing, perspective sketching, study of historic ornament, and original designing.
+Model drawing, perspective sketching, study of historic ornameut, and original designing.